 In addition to knowing whether you can make a tax claim your child, you and your child will need to pass these IRS tests to make sure you qualify as far as the IRS is concerned:

-- Relationship: The dependent must be your son, daughter, foster child, descendant such as a grandchild, brother, sister, step-sibling or extended descendant, such as a nephew.
+- Relationship: The dependent must be your son, daughter, foster child, descendants such as a grandchild, brother, sister, step-sibling or extended descendant, such as a nephew.

-- Age: The child must have been under 19 years old and younger than you or have been under 24 years old, a full-time student, and younger than you in 2016.
-You can claim a child who was permanently and totally disabled in 2016, regardless of age.
+- Age: The child must have been under 19 years old and younger than you or have been under 24 years old, a full-time student and younger than you in 2017.
+You can claim a child who was permanently and totally disabled in 2017, regardless of age.

 - Residency: The child must have lived with you more than 50 percent of the year.